-Disabled visitors and wheelchairs users at Oktoberfest in München, Germany will find special services, access to all beer tents, special reserved tables, and increasingly availability of toilet facilities.
-Families with strollers (buggies) appreciate many of these facilities too.
+Disabled visitors and wheelchair users at Oktoberfest in Munich (München), Germany will find special services, access to all beer tents, reserved tables, and increasing availability of toilet facilities and rides.
+Families with strollers (buggies) appreciate many of these facilities.

 Traveling to Oktoberfest in Munich with a Wheelchair